gotardo/WP-Plugin/README.md

 WP Plugin
 ================

-WP Plugin is a helper class for WordPress plugin development that can be easily installed as a plugin.
+WP Plugin provides a helper class and make it available for every plugin.

 ### Installing
 1. Upload the plugin folder to your *wp-content/pplugins* directory.